wuc9521/HCI-2023-Alltrails/README.md

       ```

 3. ~~In the root directory create a '.env' file~~
-4. ~~Copy over all the content from the 'example.env' to the '.env'~~
-5. Get into your pipenv, migrate your database, seed your database, and run your Flask app
+4. Get into your pipenv, migrate your database, seed your database, and run your Flask app

    ```bash
    pipenv shell